-Small businesses feature a lot in the rhetoric of politicians, who love to say that the small business (or “SME” – “small to medium enterprise”) sector is the backbone of the Australian economy and with the help of Revel Systems these enterprises can manage their business much more smoothly when having the proper business insurance.
+Small businesses feature a lot in the rhetoric of politicians, who love to say that the small business (or “SME” – “small to medium enterprise”) sector is the backbone of the Australian economy and with the help of Revel Systems these enterprises can manage their business much more smoothly when having the proper commercial insurance or business insurance.
 We frequently hear encouragement for people to get out and set up a small business and get to the people using trade show design services.

 But what’s involved in establishing and running a small business?
 Let’s start with the business model.
 There are different business models, and all have differences in the contractual frameworks within which they operate.

 Running a personal services business as a sole trader or through a company